ivankocienski/PlaceCal-Handbook/admins.md

 ### Example 1: Big Life Centres

-Big Life Centres manages two venues in Hulme.
+Big Life Centres currently manages two health and wellbeing centres in Hulme.
 These are the Kath Locke Centre and the Zion Centre.

+## The problem

 Before becoming a PlaceCal partner, each venue already had a dedicated staff member who would create a printed events listing every month.
 However, neither hosted the information on their website.
 They weren't reaching as many people in the community as they would have liked.

+## How PlaceCal helped

 We came along with the aim of helping Big Life Centres to set up a brand new events calendar for both venues that we could import into the PlaceCal system.